 Chat Message

 Welcome!
-This short survey asks about your experience with model cards and how model limitations influence your workflow.
-Please answer based on your own experience.
+This survey explores your experience with model cards and how model limitations influence your workflow.

 Q2